prav10194/Salesforce-basics/Vlocity Certification/Flexcards/README.md

 - FlexCards are embeddable inside an LWC OmniScript.
 - FlexCards display more detail on demand with flyouts.
 - FlexCards have multiple states that display based on conditions. <b>We can create conditions which decides which flex card to render. </b>

+## Omnistudio Action

+Launch OmniScripts, components, web pages, or external applications from a reusable OmniStudio Action.
+An OmniStudio Action can launch the same OmniScript from multiple FlexCards.